srcmilena/a3_recogency/README.md

   <img src="https://res.cloudinary.com/srcmilena/image/upload/v1648756763/v2_v3_recogency_cadastro_hzpt8a.jpg"/>
 </div>

-## Anúncio na plataforma da Recode Pro:

-"Olá, estudante,
+## My assignment

-Agora, seguindo padrões de projeto, vamos atualizar mais uma vez nossa aplicação web agência de viagens, usando o ecosistema Spring, com front end usando ReactJS e back end com Java Spring Boot, Spring MVC, persistencia de dados com Hibernate e Spring Security.
+Updating the "travel agency" web application, using the Spring ecosystem, with front end in React JS and back end with Spring Boot, Spring MVC, data persistence with Hibernate and Spring Security.

+***

-### Banco de dados
+### Database
-Construção da base de dados usando o padrão NoSql (MongoDB) ou SQL relacional que atenda as especioficações do projeto usando o ecosistema Spring e as tecnologias da plataforma e linguagem Java aplicando ORM (Object-Relational Mapping ou em português mapeamento objeto-relacional).
+Database construction using standard NoSQL (MongoDB) or relational SQL that meets the project specifications using the Spring ecosystem and Java language and platform technologies applying ORM (Object-Relational Mapping).

+***

 ### Back end
-Refatorar o código anterior usando os padrões de projeto MVC e Persistência de dados com os frameworks Spring para a organização da aplicação.
+Refactoring the previous code using the MVC design patterns and Data Persistence with the Spring frameworks for organizing the application.

+***

 ### Front end
-As views da aplicação serão baseadas na biblioteca React, usando todo o poder dos compenentes, Code Splitting, states, router, flux, redux)."
+Basing the application views in the React library, using the full power of the components (code splitting, states, router, flux, redux).